garontherocks/sdet-portfolio/README.md

 ### Phase 2 – CI/CD, Reporting and Tooling (In Progress)

 - ✅ GitHub Actions integration for Cypress, Playwright, and Linting (triggered on every push and pull request).
-- Integration with Allure for test reporting.
+- ✅ Integration with Mochawesome (Cypress) and Allure (Playwright) for test reporting.
+- ✅ Performance testing using Lighthouse CI.
 - Visual testing setup with Percy.
-- Performance testing using Lighthouse CI.
 - Load/stress testing with k6 or Gatling.

 ## License